 Building a story, block by block

 Once you’ve done all your planning, chosen all the right interviewees, decided on your questions and recorded your interviews – it’s time to structure your content – this applies to any medium.
 In the case of the story about Outward Bound, we had all of the interviews transcribed, to help identify a narrative arc.
 Being able to see the words of the interviewees on a page gave us the ability to identify the elements that would propel the story forward.
 It also helps create characters and action – much like a literature piece.
 With these elements you can create tailored links that seamlessly drive the story to its natural conclusion.
-All of this ties in together in the magical (and often overwhelming) post-production editing process.
+All of this ties in together in the magical (and often overwhelming) podcast production editing process.
 This is where you get to tweak the words, add in elements that bring energy – I was telling a story with podcasts, so that included ambient recordings, sound effects and music – to give the story a creative edge.